-- ten (10) at-large delegates shall be selected by the PC with nominations and selections for the at-large positions occurring in October; - nominees must provide to the PC relevant information regarding their back-ground and interests, unless the nominee is a former PC at-large delegate; - c. present and former PC parent delegates who wish to be considered for positions as PC at-large delegates must present their back-ground and interest to the PC.
+- a. five (5) at-large delegates shall be selected by the PC with nominations and selections for the at-large positions occurring in October: - b. nominees must provide to the PC relevant information regarding their back-ground and interests, unless the nominee is a former PC at-large delegate; - c. present and former PC parent delegates who wish to be considered for positions as PC at-large delegates must present their qualifications to the PC; and - d. a member of the Chicago Board of Education who shall be appointed annually by other members of the Board to serve as an at-large delegate to the PC.